Ahmed101Mohammed/dates-remainder/README.md

 ## How you can Contribute
 I expect that you know how to fork and pull in GitHub.
 All you can do is: pull your contribution with none strange files.
-And deep explanation about the bug that you solved or the feature that you added.
+And a deep explanation about the bug that you solved or the feature that you added.
 I hope you find a better way to run the app and upgrade the ReadMe file with it.
 But this way should work with me to accept it.
 Thanks.